 Under our Portfolio Program, certain events may result in Dealers forfeiting their rights to Dealer Holdback.
-We transfer the Dealer's outstanding Dealer Loan balance to Purchased Loans in the period this forfeiture occurs.
-Beginning in the fourth quarter of 2017, we also transfer the related allowance for credit losses balance to Purchased Loans in the period this forfeiture (1) occurs.

-(2) Represents collections received on previously written off Loans.
+We transfer the Dealer's outstanding Dealer Loan balance and the related allowance for credit losses balance to Purchased Loans in the period this forfeiture occurs.
+Represents collections received on previously written off Loans.